vistadataproject/vistadataproject.github.io/demo/Vitals.md

 * Then click on the 'Enter Vitals' button at the top right-hand side of the dialog.
 This will bring up the vitals entry dialog.

- Enter values for blood pressure, temperature, and height.
+ After clicking on 'Exp.
+View', also on the top right-hand side of the top menu bar, a side menu appears.
+There, select 'System' Folder > 'DEMO.NODEVISTA' > Daily Vitals.
+At this point, you can enter values for blood pressure, temperature, and height.

 ![](images/vitals/cprs/vitals-create.JPG)